 The park boasts multiple clusters that offer different activities and attractions such as the Children's Playground, Rose Garden, Orchidarium, Picnic Grove, Igorot Garden, and much more.

 Aside from those attractions, Burnham Park is best known for the picturesque centuries-old artificial lake at its center.
 If there is one thing you must experience at Burnham Park, it is boating at the famous Burnham Lagoon.
+It's one of the best things to do in Baguio City.

 There are several boats you can rent here.
 The best part is that they are easy to operate so that you can row it on your own.